top of page

 Anthony (Director of Statham & Company) and his dog unpacking

+Moving home with pets requires a little extra thought, but with the right preparation, it doesn’t need to be stressful.
 By keeping routines consistent, planning for moving day, and allowing time to settle in, you can help your pets adjust comfortably to their new surroundings.

-If you are planning a move and would like advice on preparing your home, our team at Statham & Company will be happy to help make the process as smooth as possible for every member of the family, including the four legged ones.
+If you are planning a move and would like advice on preparing your home, our team at Statham & Company will be happy to help make the process as smooth as possible for every member of the family, including the four-legged ones.

 Comments